Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Results

 The velocity field of ionized gas presents a velocity gradient through the inner half of the stripped tails in ESO~137-001.
 From the northern tail to the southern tail, the LOS velocity of the ionized gas changes from blueshifted to redshifted and its median value ranges from $\sim-80$ km s$^{-1}$ to $\sim120$ km s$^{-1}$.
-This velocity pattern has also been observed by the spectroscopy of individual \hii{} regions \citep{Sun2010} and the previous IFS study \citep{Fumagalli2014}, which is considered as the rotation imprint of the galaxy disk.
-While the velocity gradient is clearly shown in the inner half of the stripped tails, the velocity field of the rest part becomes more disordered, indicating the kinematics state of the ionized gas could be different between these two regions.
-The velocity dispersion of ionized gas has a median value of $\sim30$ km s$^{-1}$ in the galaxy disk and \hii{} regions, while the diffuse ionized gas in the stripped tails presents an enhanced velocity dispersion to a median value of $\sim80$ km s$^{-1}$, suggesting it is probably more turbulent.
-Considering this kinematic difference between the \hii{} regions and diffuse ionized gas, we excluded \hii{} regions from the analysis in the rest part of this section and Section \ref{subsec:velocity model}.
+This velocity pattern has also been observed by the spectroscopy of individual \hii{} regions \citep{Sun2010} and the previous IFS study \citep{Fumagalli2014}, which is considered as the rotation imprint of the galaxy disc.
+Beyond the inner half, the velocity field in the remaining part of the stripped tails becomes more disordered, indicating the kinematics state of the ionized gas could be different between these two regions.
+The velocity dispersion of ionized gas has a median value of $\sim30$ km s$^{-1}$ in the galaxy disc and \hii{} regions, while the diffuse ionized gas in the stripped tails presents an enhanced velocity dispersion to a median value of $\sim80$ km s$^{-1}$, suggesting it is probably more turbulent.
+Considering this kinematic difference between the \hii{} regions and diffuse ionized gas, we excluded \hii{} regions from the analysis in the rest of this section and Section \ref{subsec:velocity model}.
 Note that several discrete regions with high velocity dispersion are elongated along the extension direction of the stripped tails and associated with kinematically distinct filamentary features in the velocity field.
-These may be distinct filamentary entities in the tails that are projected along the same LOS as other components, yielding large values of velocity dispersion.
+These may be distinct filamentary entities in the tails that are projected along the same LOS as other components, inducing the blending of emission lines with different velocities and yielding large values of velocity dispersion.
 For the regions with velocity dispersion higher than 150 km s$^{-1}$, more than 80\% of them show the double-peak or non-Gaussian profiles for the emission lines.
-These regions only possess less than 6\% of the whole data, which will not affect the following kinematic analysis.
+These regions only include less than 6\% spaxels of the whole datacube, which will not affect the following kinematic analysis.